We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 Dog meat is believed to help people increase their stamina, which is one of the reasons consumption rises during the summer months.

-The consumption of dog meat is so common in North Korea, the country has added it to its list of fixed prices, which means dog meat prices are controlled by the government.
+Consuming dog meat is so common in North Korea, the country has added it to its list of fixed prices, which means dog meat prices are controlled by the government.
 Read this shocking article on recent developments regarding dog meat consumption in North Korea [1]

 10. The Philippines